Designing a personal research library feature for Canvas LMS

 1.

-Users see searching/filtering as one task—they just want to find
+Users see search/filter as one task—they just want to find

-Users don't distinguish between search and filters when asked to locate materials, viewing them as parts of the same task.
+-> Users don't distinguish between search and filter when asked to locate materials, viewing it as part of the same task

-Students also create valuable work that gets lost in submissions
+Students also create valuable work that gets lost in their submissions

-Users wanted to retrieve their own submitted artifacts (assignments, group projects, decks) just as much as course readings.
+-> Users want to retrieve their own submitted artifacts (assignments, group projects, decks, etc), just as much as course readings

-From nested folders to instant access—seamless retrieval of everything you've ever learnt
+From nested folders to instant access—seamless retrieval of what you've learnt

 Small wins.
 Big picture.